Apply BAU Apply BAU Apply BAU

 Host: PLURIEX – Jean Monnet Centre of Excellence on Epistemic Pluriversality, in collaboration with Politics and Society Seminar Series, Department of Political Science and International Relations, Bahçeşehir University

-Riccardo Gasco is the Foreign Policy Program Coordinator at IstanPol Institute and a PhD Candidate in International Relations at the University of Bologna (Department of Political and Social Sciences).
-His doctoral research examines Türkiye’s foreign policy behaviour as a regional power navigating between NATO and Russia, drawing on neoclassical realism and Foreign Policy Analysis to analyse alliance strategies, strategic autonomy and balancing practices.
+About the Speaker Riccardo Gasco is the Foreign Policy Program Coordinator at IstanPol Institute and a PhD Candidate in International Relations at the University of Bologna.
+His doctoral research examines Türkiye’s foreign policy behaviour as a regional power navigating between NATO and Russia.

 PLURIEX at the IKV 60th Anniversary Meeting: Plural, Cross-Sectoral Dialogue on Türkiye–EU Relations